Jacob Meyers Preview, Player Props: Astros vs. Marlins

 - The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.20).
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.21).

-- Cueto (0-3 with a 5.33 ERA and 23 strikeouts in 27 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.

-- His most recent appearance was on Wednesday against the Cincinnati Reds, when the right-hander tossed five innings, surrendering three earned runs while allowing five hits.
+- The left-hander's most recent time out was on Friday against the New York Yankees, when he tossed 3 1/3 innings, surrendering seven earned runs while allowing nine hits.

-- The 37-year-old has a 5.33 ERA and 7.7 strikeouts per nine innings across six games this season, while allowing a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.